Securing the Roof Assembly

 - Any supported overburden must be installed in keeping with the designed securement methods and systems specified by the Design Authority, and must equal or exceed the Specified Wind Loads for the roof.

 - Vegetated Roof Systems (VRSs) constructed in modules must be secured according to the methods specified by the Design Authority.

-- When only a portion of an existing roof system is specified for replacement, the new materials must be secured to resist wind uplift.
+- When only a portion of an existing roof system is specified for replacement, the new materials must be secured to resist wind Specified Wind Loads.
 See also 1.4.2 Replacement Roofing.

 - Mechanical fastening is the most reliable method for securing new materials installed over an existing roof assembly.
-When mechanical fastening is not practicable, the system of securement must be specially engineered.
+When mechanical fastening is not practicable, the system of securement must conform to one of the following options: